Cosmology of the non-local Proca theory: Abstract

 \section{Abstract}

-Non-local extension of the Bopp-Podolski non-linear electrodynamics is investigated.
+In this paper, we will consider cosmological implications of the Maxwell theory coupled to a non-local $U(1)$-symmetric term.
 It is well-known that the theory in flat space time, reduces to the Proca theory.
 However, it will be shown that in curved space time the resulting theory will differ from the coupled Einstein-Proca system.
-This theory admits de sitter solution.
-The cosmological perturbations on top of the de Sitter space-time shows that the tensor and vector modes are healthy.
-However there is a scalar mode in this model which behaves like the Pais-Uhlenbeck oscillator.
-This shows that this theory contains an Ostrogradski ghost in the scalar sector.
-Anisotropic cosmology of the model is also investigated and we will show that the behavior of the universe at late time depends strongly on the initial conditions.
-However, independent of the parameters of the theory, the model predicts an isotropic universe at late times.
+The cosmological perturbations on top of the de Sitter space-time is also considered and the dynamics of separate modes will be investigated in details.
+Anisotropic cosmology of the model is also investigated and we will show that the behavior of the universe at late time satisfies the observational data and the model predicts an isotropic universe.